10-16-2012 11:34 AM - edited 01-13-2015 11:12 AM

 They won't include attachments for you to open in order to access your account.

 If you use Xfinity Connect (web based) for email access:

-Legitimate mail from Comcast will have the Comcast logo next to mail sent from Comcast.
+Legitimate mail from Comcast will have the Xfinity logo next to mail sent from Comcast.

 You can also hover over the From line in the Inbox to see where the email message was sent from.
 If not Comcast or Xfinity, you know it is not legit.

 IF YOU USE AN EMAIL CLIENT THE LOGO WILL NOT APPEAR AS SHOWN IN FIRST IMAGE NOR WILL HOVERING OVER THE FROM LINE REVEAL WHERE THE MAIL WAS SENT FROM.

 Also in Xfinity Connect you can hover over the link in the mail and the link URL will appear in your bottom taskbar, usually on the left side.
 Hovering over the link in an email client will also show the URL.
 These URL's are a strong indicator the mail is not legitimate.

 Please take the following steps to help us investigate the phishing email you received: